dromotherm/sandbox/README.md

 [packaging python modules - creating a wheel and uploading to pypi](python_modules/packaging_modules.md)

+[Install mod-wsgi for apache and flask on ubuntu to operate a python API] bios/api_flask_mod_wsgi.md)

 [install apache, mod-wsgi and flask on windows !](flask_mod-wsgi_on_windows.md)

 # the hardware side